or

 Parisians have been planning to poop in the Seine in protest of wasteful spending.

-That's right, there's a growing movement online for people to organize together ahead of the river's grand reopening by taking a collective dump in it.
-This celebration was set to take place with French President Emmanuel Macron and Paris Mayor Anne Hidalgo taking the first official swim to prove the water's cleanliness on Sunday, June 23, 2024.
+For several weeks, there was a growing movement online for people to organize together ahead of the river's grand reopening by taking a collective dump in it.
+This celebration was set to take place alongside French President Emmanuel Macron and Paris Mayor Anne Hidalgo taking the first official swim to prove the water's cleanliness on Sunday, June 23, 2024.

 Article continues below advertisement

-Ahead of the big day, government officials postponed their swim, blaming rainy weather, per Bloomberg.
+Ahead of the big day, the two government officials postponed their swim, blaming rainy weather, per Bloomberg.

 This was certainly a blow to the activists behind the #JeChieDansLeSeineLe23Juin hashtag (which loosely translates into "I s--t in the Seine on June 23," according to Google Translate) which had been steadily gaining steam on social media since early June.

-With President Macron and Mayor Hidalgo's plans for a swim in the Seine postponed, so is the protest.
-Mayor Hidalgo has vowed to reschedule her swim for sometime after the French election, which is July 7, though President Macron has not commented on whether he will reschedule as well.
+With President Macron and Mayor Hidalgo's plans for a swim in the Seine postponed, so was the protest.
+Mayor Hidalgo vowed to reschedule her swim for sometime after the French election, which was July 7 — and she kept that promise.

 Article continues below advertisement